Happiness

 Nurture Well-Rounded Wellbeing

 You're multidimensional.
 Your self-care should be too.
 Research backs this up!
-Folx who incorporate all the basic building blocks of happiness into their daily life and live in alignment with their unique strengths enjoy more happiness and less stress.
+When we incorporate all the basic building blocks of happiness into our daily life and use our unique strengths, we experience more happiness and less stress.

 Try It Yourself